ragegage/dragball/README.md

 Thanks to Guy Hadas' Cowboy Shootout for structure and inspiration.

-THanks to Dave Noah for inspiration and emotional support.
+Thanks to Dave Noah for inspiration and emotional support.